mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/02-modeling-views.md

 | 4 | Jason Bourne |
 | 2 | Don't Look Up |

+**Note**: This only describes what's stored at the View query level.
+The UI will allow additional sorting that is not "saved" to the query.

 ## Aggregations
 These are functions applied to the view as a whole (rather than to individual columns).